abinit/abinit/doc/mkdocs-tutorials/ffield.md

 convergence.
 A compromise must however be found.

 As these calculations are quite long, the input file has been limited to very small fields.
-Three cases have been selected : E = 0, E = +0.0001 and E = -0.0001.
+Three cases have been selected: E = 0, E = +0.0001 and E = -0.0001.
 If you have time later, you can relax this constraint and perform a more exhaustive calculations for a larger set of fields.

 You can now start the run.
 Various quantities can be extracted from the finite